Dennis-Maigua/WillGuard/README.md

 >**Note**: Make sure you have installed the latest version of [Node.js](https://nodejs.org/en/download/package-manager) before proceeding.

-### Step 4: Install the Requirements
+### 4: Install the Requirements

-First, you will need to install all packages and dependencies for the project by running the following command from the terminal:
+First, you will need to install all packages and dependencies for the project via the following command:

 ```bash
 # using npm